mdavis-xyz/staves-typst/src/README.md

 ## Data Structures

+Representing notes is surprisingly hard.
+If you point to a note on the keyboard, or name a frequency in Hz, that could be one of two (or more) notes. e.g. B flat or A sharp.

+Sometimes we want specific notes, other times we want untethered ones. e.g. C vs middle C.

 We represent notes (at a specific octave) either as letter-based or integer-based.

 ### Letter Based

 ```
 (